devmustafa4/cheapest-path-problem/readme.md

 # Cheapest Path Finder

 ## Description
-The Cheapest Path Finder is a Python program designed to find the most cost-effective route between two airports using Dijkstra's algorithm.
-Given a set of routes, each defined by a start airport, an end airport, and the associated cost, the program efficiently determines the lowest cost path.
+The Cheapest Path Finder is a Python program that uses Dijkstra's algorithm to determine the most cost-effective route between two airports.
+Given a set of routes, each defined by a starting airport, a destination airport, and the associated travel cost, the program efficiently calculates the cheapest path.

-The program reads the input data from a JSON file and validates it for correctness.
-It then uses Dijkstra's algorithm to find the cheapest path between the specified start and end airports.
-The program returns the cheapest path (list of airports) and the total cost of the path.
+The input data is read from a JSON file, and the program validates the data for correctness before processing.
+The result includes the cheapest path (as a list of airports) and the total cost of that path.

 ## Usage
 ### Running the code